 WSL 2

-It deserves its own section — Windows Subsystem for Linux (WSL 2) allows running a Linux environment directly on Windows without needing a virtual machine.
-You can install Linux distributions (like Ubuntu, Debian, etc.) and use whatever shell you want natively, with extremely high performance, fully integrated with the Windows file system (except for permissions).
+Deserves a whole section.
+Windows Subsystem for Linux (WSL 2) runs a Linux environment directly on Windows without needing a VM.
+You can install Linux distros (Ubuntu, Debian, etc.) and use whichever shell you like natively, with excellent performance, fully integrated with the Windows file system (except permissions).

 luis@kymeraw:/mnt/c/Users/luis$ ls -al

-WSL2 uses a lightweight virtual machine with a real, complete Linux kernel, has extremely high performance, is deeply integrated with Windows, allows Linux files and scripts to run from Windows Explorer and vice versa; and very importantly, it has Docker compatibility — in fact WSL2 is the preferred backend for Docker Desktop on Windows (which I’ll install later).
+WSL2 uses a lightweight VM with a full real Linux kernel, has very high performance, is deeply Windows-integrated (Linux files and scripts can be run from Windows Explorer and vice versa), and crucially has Docker support — WSL2 is the preferred backend for Docker Desktop on Windows (installed later).

-Warning: I’ve found one drawback with WSL2 — when accessing
+Heads up: one gotcha with WSL2 — when accessing

-/mnt/c (C:), if you work in a directory with hundreds or thousands of files, like a large Git repository, it will be very slow.
-In those cases, which has only happened to me with Git, it’s better to work from CMD or PowerShell.
+/mnt/c (C:)in a directory with thousands of files (e.g., a large Git repo), things get very slow.
+So far this has only bitten me with Git; in those cases it’s better to work from CMD or PowerShell.

 My WSL2 use cases:

-C:\(via/mnt/c). - Have a Linux distro with access to all open source tools available on Linux.
+C:\(via/mnt/c). - Have a Linux distro with access to all the open-source Linux tooling.

-- Match what I use on MacOS o Linux for software development.
+- Match what I use on macOS or Linux for software development.

 - Hyper-V (recommended for Docker with WSL2).

-wsl --list --onlineInstall a distribution, in my case Ubuntu 24.04 (you could install another like Debian, Kali-Linux, Suse, …).
-Open PowerShell as Administrator
+wsl --list --onlineInstall a distro — Ubuntu 24.04 in my case (you could pick another like Debian, Kali, Suse, …).
+PowerShell as Administrator:

-wsl --install -d Ubuntu-24.04During installation it required updating the Linux kernel:
+wsl --install -d Ubuntu-24.04During install it required a Linux kernel update:

-- I downloaded the WSL 2 Linux kernel update package for x64 machines
+- I downloaded the Linux kernel update package for WSL 2 on x64.

-- I ran it and rebooted, then had to relaunch the distribution installation, created the Linux user (
+- Ran it, rebooted, re-ran the distro install, created the Linux user (

 luis) and set a password.

-Open PowerShell as Administrator, show what I have and make sure it’s always version 2 (in my case not needed, only if you have another version)
+Open PowerShell as Administrator, list what you have, and make sure it’s always version 2 (no-op in my case, only needed if a different version is set):

 wsl --update

-Optionally I can add an Ubuntu icon to the Taskbar.
-I search in the installed applications list: Start > All > "Ubuntu 24.04" and right-click to Pin to taskbar for quick access to my bash (Ubuntu 24.04 on WSL2).
-Note: I later removed it, once I installed “Windows Terminal”.
+Optionally, pin Ubuntu to the Taskbar.
+Look for it in the apps list: Start > All > "Ubuntu 24.04", right-click → Pin to taskbar to have quick access to bash (Ubuntu 24.04 under WSL2).
+Note: I later unpinned it once I had “Windows Terminal”.

-Indeed we’re on a virtual machine with Ubuntu, so I can install any tool I want.
-The next important thing to do is update it.
+We’re effectively on a Ubuntu VM, so I can install whatever I want.
+Next important thing is updating it.

 luis@kymeraw:~$ sudo apt update && sudo apt upgrade -y

-- Change HOME to /mnt/c/Users: I don’t recommend it, but here’s how it’s done.
+- Change HOME to /mnt/c/Users: I don’t recommend it, but here’s how.

-In my case I created an alias to quickly go to the Windows HOME that I put in .bashrc or .zshrc: alias c="cd /mnt/c/Users/<usuario>.
+In my case, I create an alias to jump to the Windows HOME quickly in .bashrc or .zshrc: alias c="cd /mnt/c/Users/<user>".

 root: